Salah Abdel-Ghany - Special Assistant ProfessorPh.D., Colorado State University

 June Medford - ProfessorPh.D., Yale UniversityWe work on Plant Synthetic Biology.
 Synthetic Biology is forward engineering of biological organisms for specific purposes both basic and applied.
 On the basic side, we are using synthetic biology to understand complex natural processes such as signal transduction and pattern formation.
 On the applied side we are using synthetic biology to produce new types of plants and plant traits such as highly specific plant detectors, plants producing biofuels and plant actuators.

-Tai Montgomery - Assistant ProfessorOur lab studies small non-coding RNAs and their roles in heterochromatin formation, transcriptional elongation, translation of mRNAs, and sorting of RNAs within a cell.
+Tai Montgomery - Assistant ProfessorOur lab studies small non-coding RNAs and their roles in gene regulation and genome defense.

 Janice Moore - ProfessorPh.D., University of New MexicoI am interested in the evolutionary ecology of parasite-host interactions.
 I study the effects of parasites on animal behavior, as well as the effects of parasites on other parasites in communities.
 Currently, I'm especially intrigued by behavioral fever, and the fitness costs and benefits associated with shifting body temperature.